Memphis International Airport: Cargo

+FedEx Express maintains its world hub at the Memphis airport.
+The company refers to Memphis as its "Superhub".
+Launched in 1973, the hub has sorting facilities, a cold-storage building, and a command center.
+A separate control tower manages traffic to and from the ramp.
+The hub is capable of sorting 484,000 shipments per hour and serves 250 daily flights, most of which operate between 10 p.m. and 5 a.m.
+FedEx contributes the most toward the airport's operating costs, excluding those related to the passenger terminal.
+In addition, United Parcel Service has had a regional hub at the airport since 1999.

 Ground transportation

-Memphis International Airport's passenger terminal can be accessed from Interstate 240 via Plough Blvd and Jim McGehee Pkwy.
-It can also be accessed via Winchester Rd.
+The passenger terminal can be accessed from Interstate 240 via Plough Boulevard and Jim McGehee Parkway.
+It can also be reached via Winchester Road.
 The airport is served by the Memphis Area Transit Authority route 28 bus, which offers service to Hudson Transit Center in downtown Memphis, as well as Airways Transit Center.
 The Ground Transportation Center, completed in March 2013, contains the airport's economy parking and parking for all car rental companies.
 It is seven stories tall and features 4,500 economy parking spaces and 1,200 rental car spaces.